Pauline Hanson: In art

-Aboriginal artist Karla Dickens represented Hanson in a collage entitled "Clown Nation" which included Hanson's photograph, in a series called A Dickensian Country Show.
+Aboriginal artist Karla Dickens represented Hanson in a collage entitled Clown Nation, which included Hanson's photograph, in a series called A Dickensian Country Show.
 It was shown in the 2020 Adelaide Biennial of Australian Art at the Art Gallery of South Australia, an exhibition titled "Monster Theatres".

+In the 2017 Bald Archies, Hanson was featured prominently with one such artwork including Told Ya painted by Jack G Kennedy.

+In 2023, Merry Sparks painted a picture of Hanson styled after Mao Zedong, utilising red colours associated with the Chinese Communist Party.